giovannifarina/lassi-lab-1-ruby-intro/README.md

 Ruby Intro
 =============

-This 3-part homework gives some basic practice in Ruby as well as getting you accustomed to making testing a regular part of your workflow.

-**NOTE: If you are working on a local computer, do not clone this repo to your workspace.
-Fork it first, then clone your fork.**

 Learning Goals
 --------------
-After completing this assignment, you will know how to:

 * Write simple code that uses basic constructs in the Ruby language, including methods and arguments, conditionals, string and array manipulation, regular expressions, and basic object-oriented programming mechanisms
 * Understand the Ruby project conventions for where code files and test files are located in a project's directory hierarchy